 Walk through these in order:

-- Did you authenticate?
-A server that's saved but not authenticated won't expose any tools.
-The row shows an Authenticate button when that's the case.
+config.toml. - Did you authenticate?
+A server that's configured but not signed in won't expose any tools.
+Run

-- Restart the session.
-If you authenticated mid-session, start a fresh Codex conversation so it re-queries the server's tool list.
+codex mcp login hatchable, or re-run the plugin's sign-in. - Restart the session.
+If you authenticated mid-session, start a fresh Codex thread so it re-queries the server's tool list.

 - Check the URL.
 It's